Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 Gorku got his notice of acceptance a week before the Rites began.

 That would leave...
 Leemu.
 All alone in a house built for three, with no Clan and no company.
-He couldn’t begrudge his friends for moving on with their lives---balls, he’d have felt worse if they’d stayed just to keep him company---but once Preed had given away his garden plants and packed his things, shared long, tearful hugs with his friends and finally gone away…
+He couldn’t begrudge his friends for moving on with their lives - balls, he’d have felt worse if they’d stayed just to keep him company - but once Preed had given away his garden plants and packed his things, shared long, tearful hugs with his friends and finally gone away…

 The house already felt emptier.